ryann-li/Pong.py/README.md

-# Random-Game
+# Pong!

-Pong game using Python's turtle module.
+Remake of the classic pong game using Python's turtle module.
-Followed tutorial by freecodecamp, https://www.youtube.com/watch?v=XGf2GcyHPhc.